morsimantov/Chat-App-Web/README.md

 3. [Instructions](#Instructions)

 ## About

 Welcome to our chat app!

 We created a Web app for chatting Using nodeJS, JavaScript, React, HTML and CSS.\
 The project has a Registration screen, a Login screen and a Chat screen.\

 **The project uses react-router and react-bootstrap packages.**

 You can find the modules installed in package.json -> dependencies.
-When running ```npm install``` installations are made according to this file
+When running ```npm install``` installations are made according to this file.

 you can login by entering a name and password (Username: Mor Siman Tov, password: 1234567u):